Trigger Finger Specialist

 If your case is severe, or symptoms persist, Dr. Lewis may recommend further treatment such as localized steroid injections to reduce inflammation.
 Sometimes, surgery is necessary to relieve your trigger finger.
 Dr. Lewis has expertise in A1 pulley release, a surgical procedure that treats trigger finger by releasing the tendon from the first annular (A1) pulley in your finger.

 If your finger is stiff or locking up, it’s best to get treatment early.
-Call Columbus Shoulder Surgery & Sports Medicine or book an appointment online today.
+Call Coastal Shoulder Surgery & Sports Medicine today!!
+Located in Tampa Bay, Largo, FL.